 Pumpkins are plentiful this time of year.
 And I have been making more pumpkin-based recipes and trying new, yummy pumpkin things…which has been so much fun!
 Of course, I don’t want to throw away those pumpkin seeds because they are little nutrient-packed powerhouses!
 So I decided to try roasting them and created this maple roasted pumpkin seed recipe.
 And I certainly wasn’t disappointed.
 They are like pumpkin crack!

 Pumpkin seeds are rich in minerals such as magnesium and zinc.
 They are also rich in Omega 3 fatty acids and amino acids such as tryptophan.
-Add to that anti-inflammatory properties and ability help to kill parasites, and that’s pretty powerful.
+Add to those anti-inflammatory properties and the ability to help kill parasites, and that’s pretty powerful.
 So why would you want to waste the nutrient goodness?

 After carving a small pie pumpkin to use for a recipe, I went ahead and saved the seeds.
 I wanted to roast them, but I also knew that I wanted to do something different with them as well.
 So I’ve been trying different recipes and love using the seeds as quick and simple snacks!